Collect first time flying tips and get through the airport procedure, step by step so that you are mentally prepared in advance.

-Immigration is just for those traveling outside the country.
+Immigration only applies to those traveling outside the country.

 Just keep everything ready.
 They may ask for the ticket too.

-Sometimes, they make you stand in front of a camera to take a picture of your face without a mask.
+Occasionally, they make you stand in front of a camera to take a picture of your face.
 It totally depends on the country.

 If you travel with your partner and one is from the 1st world and the other 3rd world, know that you don’t need to separate at this point.
 Just walk together to the counter for “all passports”.

 At this point, you are done with all the major formalities, and you have made it so far.
 Congratulations!

 You have reached the area with the gates, shops, and food courts.

 Your ticket will tell you the gate number and the start of your boarding time.
 Don’t be later than 30 minutes before flight departure at the gate.